-Repentance is not a mechanical duty, but rather a heartfelt response to the conviction of sin.
-It involves not only grief over sin, but it also includes a decision to change one’s ways.
+Repentance is not a mechanical duty but rather a heartfelt, sorrowful response to the conviction of sin (II Corinthians 7:10).
+Not only does it involve grief over sin and the damage that sin caused, but repentance is also a decision to change one’s ways and reverse course.
 When John the Baptist preached, he challenged his listeners to “bring forth therefore fruits worthy of repentance” (Luke 3:8).

 “And when he [the son] came to himself, he said, How many hired servants of my father’s have bread enough and to spare, and I perish with hunger!”
 (Luke 15:17).